bcit-ltc/.github/profile/README.md

 ## Hi there 👋

-We are a small group of developers and technologists building apps and automations in 🇨🇦 Canada at [BCIT's](https://www.bcit.ca/) [Learning and Teaching Centre](https://www.bcit.ca/learning-teaching-centre/).
-[Contact Us](mailto:courseproduction@bcit.ca).
+We are a small group of developers and technologists making learning apps and automations for teaching.
+Apps and services listed here are developed in 🇨🇦 Canada by the [Learning and Teaching Centre](https://www.bcit.ca/learning-teaching-centre/) at [BCIT](https://www.bcit.ca/).
 <!--

 **Here are some ideas to get you started:**